TomWhitwell/CP/README.md

 ✅ Setup complete.

 ```
-The firmware should start immediately with a quick LED animation.
+The firmware should start once it's all finished with a quick LED animation.
+If that doesn't happen, try running it again.